Become An Imago Relationship Therapist

 A package discount is available for the full training and the 6-month supervision.

-Imago Clinical Training – Hybrid
+Online Clinical Training

 *32 CEs available

-The cost for each module is $750 and can be paid before each module.
+The cost for each module is $600 and can be paid before each module.

 Discounted rates available for therapists in Europe.